nabaraj/react-redux-saga/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+All create react app script will work.

 ## About
-It's a react project on top of create react app so all the script will work.
-It is an simple project to display user data and on click of each list item it will open the corresponding address to the right pannel.
+It's a basic react project to display user data and on click of each list item it will open the corresponding address to the right pannel.
+Good source code to learn redux saga.

 ## library used